skvadrik/re2c/src/manual/warnings/swapped_range/wswapped_range.rst

     :hidden:

 This warning is very simple.
-It warns you in cases when character class contains a range which lower bound is greater than upper bound.
+It warns you in cases when a character class contains a range whose lower bound is greater than its upper bound.
-For some strange reason re2c never considered it an error: it simply swaps range bounds and goes on.
+For some strange reason, re2c never considered this an error: it simply swapped range bounds and went on.

 .. code-block:: cpp
     :linenos: